Visiting advice for partners/nominated person post birth:

 - Your partner/nominated person must maintain good hygiene standards such as washing their hands and coughing etiquette at all times.
 Hand washing facilities are available on the ground floor as you enter the hospital.

-- Your partner/nominated person must wear a face mask or face covering (provided by self) as strongly recommended by HSE Guidelines.
+- Your partner/nominated person must wear a face mask or face covering (provided by self) as strongly recommended by Government Guidelines.

 - In order to comply with social distancing, we ask your partner/nominated person to remain at your bedside.
 Please note that your partner may be asked to leave or wait before entering the ward if the unit is particularly busy at that time.